Result Representation and Formatting

 Text in the Template field:

-Report on query: $query
+Report for query: $query

 Competition: $totalcount